UnceasingEagerness/IVDC_Autonomy/Inductions_2/README.md

 refined_binary = cv2.morphologyEx(refined_binary, cv2.MORPH_CLOSE, kernel_fill)

 ```
+* The MORPH_ELLIPSE kernel helps smooth out irregularities and fills small gaps in the detected regions.

 ### **5.Display Results**
 The original frame and the refined binary mask showing the detected black road are displayed side by side.